 Duplicate content SEO impact is among the top 3 things in SEO which can hurt your search engine optimisation effort.
-In this post, we have explained in detail about the issue and the solution.
+In this post, we have explained in detail the issue and the solution.
 If you still feel overwhelmed then getting help from a professional SEO copywriter could be a wise decision.
 Learn more about copywriting rates in Australia.

 Usually duplicate content is of two types:

-Internal duplicate content: It occurs when there are multiple URLs with same or similar content on the same website.
+Internal duplicate content: It occurs when there are multiple URLs with the same or similar content on the same website.

 External duplicate content: It occurs when your content appears on different websites across different domains and is indexed by Google.

 In both cases, there are chances of it being identical or near-duplicate content.

 To have a better understanding and recognition of any case of internal or external duplicate content regarding your website, get in touch with our specialised and highly experienced SEO consultant today.

 Why is duplicate content bad for SEO?

 Duplicate content is a great threat to your SEO efforts.
 It will make the website unhealthy from a search engine optimisation point of view.